If creating a beautiful, bright and organized space for learning is on your wish list, read on!

 One way we can level-up our learning environment is through child-designed art pieces.
 Whether their colourful self-portraits are hung gallery-style on walls, still-life paintings displayed on easels, or mobiles hang from your ceilings; when we display the original, unique work of our children, they begin to see themselves as artists.

-If you enjoyed this invitation to create, and would like access to the Joysheets™ to support and extend the learning, you can access them here.
+Also, if you would like access to the Joysheets™ to support and extend the learning found inside rainbow mobile project, you can access them here.